bugwelle/cpp-starter-project/CONTRIBUTING.md

 ## Branching policy

-Currently, all work is done on the `master` branch.
+Currently, all work is done on the `main` branch.
 For each change that you want to submit by creating a new pull requests, please create a new branch that has a meaningful name, e.g. `fix-memory-leak` or `fix-nn` where `nn` is the id of an GitHub issue.